opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/geojoin.rst

 - Germany
 - Mexico
 - the Netherlands
+- Portugal
 - Scotland
 - Spain
 - Sweden
 - Switzerland
+- United Kingdom
-- the USA
+- United States
 - Wales
-- United Kingdom
+- World

 It is also available for the world, which means that is is possible to retrieve the geo shape of any other country than those listed above.
 However, only the geo shape of the country will be retrieved, the processor will not be able to retrieve geo shapes from administrative divisions at a smaller scale.